fullmetalbrackets/blog/src/content/blog/reverse-proxy-nginx-pihole.md

 ## Pre-Requisites and Caveats

-I will only be explaining how to Nginx Proxy Manager here, as I have other blog posts about <a href="/blog/set-up-pihole-on-linux" target="_blank">installing Pi-Hole</a> and <a href="/blog/setting-up-plex-in-docker" target="_blank">installing Plex</a> that you can check out for that.
+I will only be explaining how to install and configure _Nginx Proxy Manager_, as I have other blog posts about <a href="/blog/set-up-pihole-on-linux" target="_blank">installing Pi-Hole</a> and <a href="/blog/setting-up-plex-in-docker" target="_blank">installing Plex</a> that you can check out for that.
 OpenMediaVault is more involved since it's a whole operating system installed via an ISO, so I highly suggest you read the <a href="https://docs.openmediavault.org/en/latest/installation/index.html" target="_blank">official documentation</a> for instructions on that.

-This guide will proceed with the assumption that OpenMediaVault, Plex and Navidrome are already setup, and you're now wanting to set up a reverse proxy to access them via URL rather than typing an IP address and port, since that was my scenario and I wanted to write it down for future reference.
+This guide will proceed with the assumption that _OpenMediaVault_, _Plex_ and _Navidrome_ are already setup, and you're now wanting to set up a reverse proxy to access them via URL rather than typing an IP address and port, since that was my scenario and I wanted to write it down for future reference.

 <div id='omv' />

 ## Change the port of OpenMediaVault's workbench GUI

-By default, OpenMediaVault's workbench GUI is accessible on port 80, but Nginx Proxy Manager needs access to port 80, so we'll need OMV workbench to be on another port.
+By default, OpenMediaVault's workbench GUI is accessible on port `80`, but Nginx Proxy Manager needs access to port `80`, so we'll need OMV workbench to be on another port.
 (If yours is already on another port, you can skip this section.)
 Changing the port is quick and easy.
 Login to the OVM server's terminal as `root` or a user with root privileges and use the following command:

 ```bash
 omv-firstaid